 Tax rates for the items which I mentioned above are also different.

 So, first you have to identify the separate items to exclude from the net profit of the company to find out the business income for the assessment.
+Based on this article, a video has been prepared which is embedded below for you.

 When we will get the business income then we will add the inadmissible expenses which are not permissible under section 30.